Spectrum and low-temperature bulk properties of triangular quantum spin liquid candidate NaYbSe$_2$

 Also in Fig. \ref{fig:HC}\textbf{c} we compare NaYbSe$_2$ heat capacity to KYbSe$_2$, with the temperature axis rescaled by the fitted $J_1$ \cite{Scheie_2024_Nonlinear}.
 This shows not only a lack of ordering transition, but also a smaller $k_B T/J_1 \approx 0.2$ maximum heat capacity and greater low-temperature heat capacity in NaYbSe$_2$ relative to KYbSe$_2$.
 Comparing this to thermal pure quantum state (TPQ) simulations of the 27-site 2D triangular lattice in Fig. \ref{fig:HC}\textbf{d}, these trends are beautifully explained with a larger $J_2/J_1$ in NaYbSe$_2$: the low-temperature heat capacity is largest when $J_2/J_1 \approx 0.07$ and the $k_B T/J_1=0.2$ bump is suppressed with larger $J_2$.
 Because the TPQ simulations are of a finite size cluster which induces an artificial energy gap, the lowest temperature trends are not quantitatively accurate.
 However, on a qualitative level, this is remarkable confirmation that NaYbSe$_2$ is indeed closer to or inside the triangular QSL phase.

-To investigate the magnetic state to lower temperatures, we measured AC susceptibility down to 20~mK with AC and DC field applied along the $a$ and $c$ directions on NaYbSe$_2$ (see Supplemental Materials).
+To investigate the magnetic state to lower temperatures, we measured AC susceptibility down to 20~mK with AC and DC field applied along the $a$ and $c$ directions on NaYbSe$_2$, and again down to 0.7~mK in zero-field for the AC field along $a$ (see Supplemental Materials).
 In this case we observe a clear magnetization plateau in the $B \parallel a$ direction at 5~T, but not for $B \parallel c$ (note these data were collected simultaneously on two separate crystals mounted on two separate susceptometers mounted on the same dilution refrigerator).
 This agrees with previous measurements \cite{Ranjith2019_2}, and indicates an easy-plane exchange anisotropy in NaYbSe$_2$: in the perfectly isotropic triangular model, 1/3 magnetization plateaux appear both in-plane and out-of-plane, but the out-of-plane plateau is suppressed by planar anisotropy \cite{Chubukov_1991,Sellmann_2015,Quirion_2015}, although the in-plane magnetism still has a continuous rotation symmetry and similar physics is preserved.

-However, the most important feature in susceptibility is the low-field drop in susceptibility at 23~mK, shown in Fig \ref{fig:susceptibility}\textbf{b} and \textbf{e}.
-This drop occurs in both the $B \parallel a$ and $B \parallel c$ data.
-Observing such a feature at such low temperatures is \textit{prima facie} evidence of high crystalline quality: any magnetic randomness or disorder in the material must involve an energy smaller than $\sim k_B T = 2.2 \> \mu$eV, or else such a feature would be suppressed.
-Furthermore, there is no detectable frequency dependence in either direction, shown in Fig. \ref{fig:susceptibility}\textbf{c} and \textbf{f}, indicating that it is not a spin-freezing transition.
-Rather, this indicates either a magnetic ordering transition, or a gap opening in the magnetic excitations.

-If the 23~mK susceptibility feature were a magnetic ordering transition, this would indicate that NaYbSe$_2$ is extremely close to a QSL phase, closer than any other triangular delafossite materials \cite{Scheie_2024_Nonlinear}.
-The order would be extremely subtle, as the temperature $\frac{23 \> {\rm mK}}{J_1/k_B} \approx 1/280$ means the amount of energy available for \textit{any} type of order is very small, i.e., the order parameter saturates to a tiny value, and the system is left mostly fluctuating.
-However, the hypothesis of 23~mK magnetic order is unlikely, for three reasons.

-\textit{First}, the isotropy: the drop in susceptibility is qualitatively the same along $a$ and $c$.
-The only difference at zero field is a slightly higher peak temperature for $H \parallel c$ at 24~mK.
-Antiferromagnetic order (especially the coplanar order expected for NaYbSe$_2$ with planar anisotropy) should produce a very different response for the field along which the spins order.
-Meanwhile, a gapped spectrum produces an isotropic response, consistent with what is observed here.